 5. Prep Snacks for flights

-I will be thinking of snacks I can pack in my purse so I don’t have to buy anything on the plane.
+I will be thinking of easy snacks I can buy before I board the plane.
+Even though you get a free snack and drink on the plane.
 I will also buy gum for the ear-popping thing I have always heard about because of pressure.